The Hongana ManyawaThe Hongana ManyawaThe Hongana ManyawaThe Hongana ManyawaThe Hongana Manyawa

 Hongana Manyawa man

-The uncontacted Hongana Manyawa have made it clear time and time again that they do not want to settle or have outsiders coming into their forest.
-They are very much aware of the dangers - including fatal epidemics of disease - which forced contact brings.
-As with the uncontacted Sentinelese tribe of India, it is little wonder that they are defending their lands and shooting arrows at those who force their way in.
+The uncontacted Hongana Manyawa have made it clear – time and time again – that they do not want to be contacted, to settle or have outsiders come into their rainforest.
+They are very much aware of the dangers which forced contact brings.
+As with the uncontacted Sentinelese people of India, it is little wonder that they have been known to defend their lands by shooting arrows at those who force their way in.

-'Green' mining threatens the lives of uncontacted tribal people
+'Green' mining threatens uncontacted people

-Their rainforest sits on lands rich in nickel, a metal increasingly sought after as an ingredient in the manufacture of electric car batteries.
+It is a cruel irony that the greatest threat to the Hongana Manyawa today comes from a so-called ‘green’ industry.
+Their rainforest sits on land rich in nickel, a metal increasingly sought after as an ingredient in the manufacture of electric car batteries – even though it’s not an essential component.
 Indonesia is now the world’s largest producer of nickel, and Halmahera is estimated to contain some of the world’s largest unexploited nickel reserves.
-Nickel is not essential for these batteries, but now that the nickel market is booming, mining companies are homing in and tearing up huge swathes of rainforest.
+But the nickel market is booming and mining companies are tearing up huge swathes of the rainforest that gives the Hongana Manyawa life.

 The uncontacted Hongana Manyawa are on the run.
 Without their rainforest, they will not survive.
-These cars are marketed as ecofriendly alternatives to fossil fuel powered cars, but there is nothing ecofriendly about the way nickel is being mined in Halmahera.
+These cars are marketed as eco-friendly alternatives to fossil fuel-powered ones, but there is nothing eco-friendly about the way nickel is being mined in Halmahera.

 They are poisoning our water and making us feel like we are being slowly killed.